bvfalcon/junit5-extensions/README.md

 }
 ```

-How can you be sure, that in next Version `MavenSettings` yet contains the Field with name `mavenSettings`?
+How can you be sure, that in next version `MavenSettings` yet contains the field with name `mavenSettings`?

 This code is very fragile.
 Smells bad, do you agree?
 Yes, of course, this is excellent example of anti-pattern.
 But in some situations you cannot avoid Java Reflections.

 ### Solution

 What can you do?
-Modify this sample code so:
+Modify sample code so:

 ```java
 @CheckField(targetClass=MavenSettings.class, value="mavenSettings")